-Committed to Zero
+Committed to Care and Safety

 Behavior-Based Culture: How Does It Work?